Jaden2605/supply-chain-demo/README.md

 ## What is interactive

-- Choose from eight disruption scenarios: port closure, cyclone, supplier outage, road closure, warehouse flood, cyberattack, fuel shortage, or supplier bankruptcy.
+- Choose from eight global disruption scenarios in Australia, Taiwan, Singapore, the Netherlands, Vietnam, Europe, and North America.
 - Click any supplier, port, factory, warehouse, or retailer to inspect its role, stock, status, and backup.
 - See affected routes and locations highlighted in red.
 - Compare response plans by cost, time, and risk.
 The recommended plan has a green border.
+- Change the fictional company name, download a Word-compatible professional scenario report, and view the six most recent simulations during the visit.

 ## Run it locally